HSF/hsf.github.io/_gsocproposals/2023/proposal_CERNBox-notifications.md

 * Provide a richer set of actions for the notification API (filters, delayed actions, metrics)
 * Create documentation for the new features

-Any ideas the student comes up while working on the project are welcome!
+Any ideas the student comes up with while working on the project are welcome!

 ## Expected results